 Kazi Tayubul Haq, PhD

 Master of Engineering, Memorial University of Newfoundland, Canada, 2010.
-PhD in Medicine, Memorial University of Newfoundland, Canada, 2016.
+PhD in cardiovascular physiology, Memorial University of Newfoundland, Canada, 2016.
 Postdoctoral Fellow, University of California, Davis, (2016-2017).

 Postdoctoral Fellow, Columbia University Medical Center, New York (2017-2018).